Culture equals identity. When a culture disappears, so does a people.

 An identity that will flourish, creating a strong, confident people.

-These people will be richer because they have looked to their past to preserve their future, and they will raise their voices in celebration of who they are and all that they hope to become.
+Join us in the effort to empower Native people preserve their future through understanding their past.
+Help raise Native voices in celebration of whom they are and all that they hope to become.